This section includes studies, data and expert groups related to public procurement in the EU.

 The Commission Stakeholder Expert Group on Public Procurement was established by the Commission Decision of 3 September 2011.
 The task of the group is to provide the Commission with high-quality legal, economic, technical and/or practical insight and expertise to assist it in shaping the EU's public procurement policy.
 It consists of 20 members, chosen either in their personal capacity (acting independently and in the public interest) or as individuals appointed to represent common interests relevant to procurement or organisations.
 The first 3-year term of the group came to an end in July 2015 and the first meeting of the newly formed group will take place on 14 September 2015 in Brussels.
 The group is expected to meet at least twice a year.
 Agendas and summaries will be published on the dedicated website.

 The Multi-Stakeholders Expert Group on eProcurement (EXEP) was based on the Commission communication on "End-to-end e-procurement to modernise public administration".
-The group's work focuses on the core issues necessary for a successful transition to e-procurement and is organised along three axes: regulation, governance and technical (solutions and interoperability) issues.
+The group's work focuses on the core issues necessary for a successful transition to e-procurement.
+The group has delivered several reports.

 The European Multi-Stakeholder Forum on Electronic Invoicing (EMSFEI) brings together stakeholders from national e-invoicing forums and from the user side of the market.
 Its objective is to help pave the way for a broad-scale adoption of e-invoicing at national and EU-level.
 The Forum creates a unique opportunity to exchange experiences and best practice across borders.
 It also discusses issues of common interest and may issue recommendations to the Commission.